ati-n/qr-code-scanner/README.md

 # qr-code-scanner
-Simple QR Code Scanner with Python & OpenCV
+QR Code Scanner with Python & OpenCV

 + 📸 Press `q` to take a photo!